Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images

 \subsection{Rendering and Optimization}

-As the Gaussians we construct retain the same form as those in the original 3DGS, we employ the same method defined in Eq. \eqref{eq:alpha_blend} for rendering an image.
-For scenes with a background, the rendered Gaussians include both the Gaussians derived from the mesh and the additional background Gaussians.
-Our method relies only on photometric supervision and utilizes the loss function:
+Since our Gaussians follow the same formulation as in 3DGS \cite{Kerbl23_3DGS}, we adopt the same alpha compositing method in \eqref{eq:alpha_blend} for image rendering.
+For scenes with background, the rendered image includes contributions from both mesh-derived and background Gaussians, i.e., $\mathcal{GS}_{\text{bg}} \cup \mathcal{GS}_{\text{fg}}$.
+Our method relies solely on photometric supervision, using the loss function